Some courts now require lawyers to disclose or describe their use of generative AI, including:

 These orders vary, but are generally triggered when generative AI is used to draft portions of pleadings filed with a court.
 Applications that were named include: “ChatGPT,” “Google Bard,” and “Harvey.ai.”

-This list demonstrates that courts are creating guidelines for using generative AI.
-Make sure to confirm your current rules.
+This list demonstrates that judges are creating guidelines for using generative AI.

 2. Was CoCounsel named in these orders?